A Conversation in White: Jo Nash on Tahbilk’s 2025 Releases

 There’s something about that very first swirl of a new vintage, when the wine has yet to meet anyone beyond the winery walls.
-We sat down with Jo Nash, Tahbilk Winemaker, and Holly Cusworth, Cellar Door Manager, to taste through Tahbilk’s 2025 white wine releases.
+For Jo Nash, Tahbilk Winemaker, these moments are both professional milestones and personal joys.
+White wines are her speciality and her passion, crafted with precision and care each year.

 “This is the best part of the job,” Jo said, lifting the first glass.
 “When you finally see the season in the wine.”